twse/random-stuff/Third-Party Notices.md

 To the maximum extent permitted by applicable laws, in no event shall Momotek or its suppliers be liable for any damages whatsoever (including without limitation, damages for loss of business profits, business interruption, loss of information, or other pecuniary loss) arising out of the use of or inability to use this product, even if Momotek has been advised of the possibility of such damages.

-All other trademarks and service marks, registered or otherwise, are the property of their respective owners.

 ## For use of PM File Compare
 Copyright © 1994 American Coders Ltd.<br />
 Written by Joseph McVerry